Traveling and Studying in Europe

 The Erasmus Office of Neapolis University Pafos will help you with your accommodation.
 Our Erasmus Officer will bring you in touch with the Housing officers of partner institutions, who will help you find accommodation in residence halls or in private housing.
 It is essential for you to know that the sooner you apply for the Erasmus Program (regarding the deadlines), the easier you will find a good accommodation.

-As an outgoing student you have to pay only the 75% of tuition fees to Neapolis University in Cyprus.
+As an outgoing student you have to pay only the 85% of tuition fees to Neapolis University in Cyprus, for the duration of your mobility.

 The Erasmus Student Mobility